Department of American Studies

 ASTD 2400 - Immigration in U.S. History and Culture

 Scholars and observers have long noted the important roles that apparently marginalized or “outsider” groups play in creating an American nation and culture.
-Whether looking at religious outsiders, racial and ethnic minorities, or other social categories of difference and identity that define American experience, this course focuses on selected American communities to consider this often complicated and even misleading dynamic between margin and center, community and nation, insider and outsider.
+Whether looking at religious outsiders, racial and ethnic minorities, or other social categories of difference and identity that define American experience, this course asks we consider this often complicated and even misleading dynamic between margin and center, community and nation, insider and outsider.

-Attributes: American Studies Identities, American Studies Major, UUC:Aesthetics, Hist & Culture, UUC:Identities in Context, Diversity in the US (A&S)
+Attributes: American Studies Identities, American Studies Minor, American Studies Electives, UUC:Aesthetics, Hist & Culture, UUC:Identities in Context, Diversity in the US (A&S)

 ASTD 2600 - American Places